Last updated on : 12 Nov, 2025

 Accurate home blood pressure monitoring is a valuable tool for managing hypertension and promoting overall well-being.
 By following proper techniques, adhering to guidelines, and recording your readings regularly, you can gain valuable insights into your cardiovascular health.
 Remember to use a validated device, take measurements at consistent times, and maintain a relaxed posture during the process.
 Regularly monitoring your blood pressure at home, in conjunction with guidance from your doctor, can significantly improve hypertension management and help you make informed decisions about your health.
 By taking an active role in monitoring your blood pressure, you empower yourself to take control of your well-being and work towards a healthier future.

-Use an automated upper arm cuff, sit with your back straight, feet flat, and arm at heart level, avoiding talking or movement.
+Use a validated, automated upper-arm cuff, sit with your back straight, feet flat, and arm at heart level, avoiding talking or movement.

-Typically, high blood pressure (hypertension) has no symptoms, but severe cases might cause headaches or dizziness.
+Typically, high blood pressure (hypertension) has no symptoms, which is why it is often called the “silent killer.”
+Severe or sudden cases might cause symptoms like headaches or dizziness.

-Take readings at the same time daily, such as morning and evening, when relaxed and seated correctly.
+Take readings at the same time daily, such as morning (before medication) and evening, when relaxed and seated correctly [3].

-Typically, twice daily, but your doctor may recommend a different schedule based on your condition.
+Typically, twice daily, but your doctor may recommend a different schedule based on your condition and treatment goals [2].

 Disclaimer